-As of December 31, 2020, RMB8,077,638 of the restricted capital and reserves are not available for distribution respectively, and as such, the condensed financial information of Vipshop Holdings Limited ("Parent Company") has been presented.
+As of December 31, 2021, RMB12.15 billion of the restricted capital, reserves and net asset are not available for distribution or transfer respectively, and as such, the condensed financial information of Vipshop Holdings Limited ("Parent Company") has been presented.
 Relevant PRC laws and regulations also restrict the subsidiaries in PRC, the VIEs and VIEs' subsidiaries from transferring a portion of their net assets to the Parent Company in the form of loans and advances or cash dividends.

-During each of the three years in the period ended December 31, 2020, no cash dividend was declared and paid by the Parent Company.
+During each of the three years in the period ended December 31, 2021, no cash dividend was declared and paid by the Parent Company.

-As of December 31, 2020, there were no material contingencies, significant provisions of long-term obligations, and mandatory dividend or redemption requirements of redeemable shares or guarantees of the Parent Company, except for those which have been separately disclosed in the Consolidated Financial Statement, if any.
+As of December 31, 2021, there were no material contingencies, significant provisions of long-term obligations, and mandatory dividend or redemption requirements of redeemable shares or guarantees of the Parent Company, except for those which have been separately disclosed in the Consolidated Financial Statement, if any.